Being an entrepreneur in SwedenThe page was last modified:

 The freedom of establishment and the freedom to provide services are two fundamental freedoms central to the EU internal market.
-This means that, as an EU citizen, you may operate a business in Sweden and have the same rights and obligations as Swedish entrepreneurs.
-For example, you are required to register your company, apply for F-tax and VAT and a permit if your business activities require one.
+As an EU citizen, you can operate a business in Sweden and will have the same rights and obligations as Swedish entrepreneurs.
+For example, you are required to register your company, apply for F-tax and VAT, and a permit if your business activities require one.

 If you are providing services for a period exceeding six months, your income will normally be taxed in Sweden.
-If this is the case, you will be allocated a coordination number when you register with the Swedish Tax Agency.
-This replaces the personal identity number and is used in contacts with authorities - when you apply to the Tax Agency for F-tax, for example.
+If this is the case, you will be allocated a coordination number when you register with the Swedish Tax Agency (Skatteverket).
+This replaces the personal identity number and is used in contacts with authorities, for example, when you apply to the Tax Agency for F-tax.

 Do you need help with setting up your business?